konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ## Use Case Descriptions

-- **During onboarding** - when a user requests a new appstudio tier namespace, the tier template includes two Environments, and two DTCs.
-The Environments reference the DTCs.
-The DTCs bear a request for the “devsandbox” DTCLS.
+- **During onboarding** - when a user requests a new appstudio tier namespace, the tier template includes two [Environments], and two [DTCs].
+The [Environments] reference the [DTCs].
+The [DTCs] bear a request for the “devsandbox” [DTCLS].
 The devsandbox provisioner responds to that request and generates a SpaceRequest, ultimately resulting in a new namespace for each environment.
 The SpaceRequest is marked ready by the spacerequest controller.
-The devsandbox deployment target provisioner controller sees that and marks the devsandbox DT as ready.
-The deployment target binder sees that, and attaches the new DTs to the DTCs.
-The environment controller sees this and marks the Environments as ready.
+The devsandbox deployment target provisioner controller sees that and marks the devsandbox [DT] as ready.
+The deployment target binder sees that, and attaches the new [DTs] to the [DTCs].
+The environment controller sees this and marks the [Environments] as ready.
-- **For manual creation of new Environments** - a user submits a form in HAC which creates a new Environment CR and a new DTC CR.
-The Environment CR references the DTC CR, which is reconciled as in the previous bullet.
+- **For manual creation of new Environments** - a user submits a form in HAC which creates a new Environment CR and a new [DTC] CR.
+The Environment CR references the [DTC] CR, which is reconciled as in the previous bullet.
 - **For automated testing in ephemeral environments** - a user specifies an IntegrationTestScenario CR with an existing Environment to clone.
-After a build completes, but before it executes tests, the integration-service creates a new Environment CR and a new DTC CR with the devsandbox DTCLS as above, and references the DTC from the Environment.
-The integration-service should delete the DTC once the environment isn’t needed anymore for the test.
+After a build completes, but before it executes tests, the integration-service creates a new Environment CR and a new [DTC] CR with the devsandbox [DTCLS] as above, and references the [DTC] from the Environment.
+The integration-service should delete the [DTC] once the environment isn’t needed anymore for the test.
-- **BYO cluster** - A user creates a DT and a DTC and Secret.
-The DT has the details and a reference to the secret used to connect to his/hers cluster.
-In addition, it contains the name of the DTC it should be bounded to.
-The user then refer to the DTC from the Environment that should use it.
+- **BYO cluster** - A user creates a [DT] and a [DTC] and Secret.
+The [DT] has the details and a reference to the secret used to connect to his/hers cluster.
+In addition, it contains the name of the [DTC] it should be bounded to.
+The user then refer to the [DTC] from the Environment that should use it.

 ### Manual Environment Creation Examples